SinnFox01/threev-twitch-chatbot/README.md

 # Threev's chat bot

 A chat bot for twitch that has all sorts of commands and toggles.
+SQLite is used for storing user data.

 ## For anyone who wants to use this for themselves go to `/src/constants.ts`